 This subject introduces students to the international relations of digital technologies and builds their fundamental knowledge of how networks operate.
-State and non‑state actors have rapidly acquired the capacity to pursue power and disrupt adversaries through the cyber world.
-The infrastructure and processes of networks is explored providing theoretical and practical knowledge of how, why and where hacking is being employed.
-Individual, firm and state security is considered within this changed international environment of identity and credit card theft, malware, viruses, botnets, cyber-espionage, cyber-attacks and denial of service.
-Global cyber governance structures and standards are considered as well as states’ attempts to balance technological benefits against emergent threats through policy on issues studied (e.g. cyber war, data security, cloud computing, surveillance, government censorship, terrorism, hacking for defence, diplomacy and the intelligence community).
+State and nonstate actors have rapidly acquired the capacity to pursue power and disrupt adversaries through the cyber world.
+The subject provides the students with the theoretical and practical skills to explore the infrastructure and processes of networks and how, why and where hacking is being employed.
+Students examine individual, firm and state security within this changed international environment of identity and credit card theft, malware, viruses, botnets, cyberespionage, cyber-attacks and denial of service.
+Hacking, Networks and Security considers global cyber governance structures and standards as well as states’ attempts to balance technological benefits against emergent threats, through policy on the issues studied in the subject such as cyber war, data security, cloud computing, surveillance or government censorship.

 |Academic unit:||Faculty of Society & Design|

 |Prescribed resources:||No Prescribed resources.
 After enrolment, students can check the Books and Tools area in iLearn for the full Resource List.|

 |[email protected] & Email:||[email protected] is the online learning environment at Bond University and is used to provide access to subject materials, lecture recordings and detailed subject information regarding the subject curriculum, assessment and timing.
 Both iLearn and the Student Email facility are used to provide important subject notifications.
 Additionally, official correspondence from the University will be forwarded to students’ Bond email account and must be monitored by the student.|